 16. Partner With Local Hotels

-If you run an annual event, your organization is in a position to attract recurring business for local hotels.
+If you host an annual 5K or run/walk event, your organization is in a position to attract recurring business for local hotels.
 Designating an official “race hotel” is a great way to accommodate out of town participants and offer perks that delight your runners.
 Possible perks include packets of information at the front desk, a special runners’ breakfast, and event shuttles.

 17. Don’t Skimp on the Portable Toilets